htihospitality/re-dash/doc/04-databases.md

 ## RxDB

-A popular reactive database for JavaScript, [somewhat usable from Flutter](https://rxdb.info/articles/flutter-database.html).
+A popular reactive NoSQL database for JavaScript, [somewhat usable from Flutter](https://rxdb.info/articles/flutter-database.html).
 It has various storage layer plugins including an in-memory only option.

 ### Schema